inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Features

 - Displays the current time in Moscow, updating dynamically with each page refresh.
+- Shows number of visits to the site on endpoint `/visits`
 - Built with FastAPI for high performance and ease of development.
 - Utilizes HTML and CSS for a simple and responsive user interface.